 In terms of available volumes, Table 6 lists the PED and Feasibility volumes of beach fill quality sand which can be expected from the borrow sites listed.
 Table 6 is inclusive of all borrow sites that may potentially be utilized for initial construction or renourishment of the project.
 It is expected that borrow site A will be sufficient to cover the needs of the project, but borrow sites B, C, and D are provided to supplement the project if needed.
-It is important to note that borrow sites B, C, and D are also supplemental to the Surf City and North Topsail Beach project, and if any of these borrow sites are needed an agreement would need to be made between the two projects.
-Also, borrow sites B, C, and D have only undergone a Feasibility level investigation, and determining more accurate volumes would be requires by means of more densely spaced vibracores.
+It is important to note that borrow sites B, C, and D are also supplemental to the Surf City and North Topsail Beach project, and if any of these borrow sites B, C, and D have only undergone a Feasibility level investigation, and determining more accurate volumes would be requires by means of more densely spaced vibracores.
 This additional investigation, along with further compatibility analysis and overfill ratio determination, would be required before either project can use borrow sites B, C, and D.